AlecThomson/wsclean/doc/source/wideband_deconvolution.rst

 Together with :doc:`multiscale cleaning <multiscale_cleaning>` and :doc:`source list output <component_list>`, this mode allows building (text) models of sources with accurate spectral index information.

+This method is currently being written up into an article -- to be submitted somewhere in 2021.

 Fit normal or logarithmic polynomials?
 --------------------------------------